Temples and sacred venues

 The specialized spaces where athletes trained and the official competitions took place.

-10: Stadium (The track for running events).
+10: Stadium (For track and field events).

 9: Crypte (The vaulted entrance for athletes).